amannchouhan/amannchouhan/README.md

 - 🌱 I’m currently learning **advanced Django REST APIs, Docker, and AWS**

-- 👯 I’m looking to collaborate on **open-source Python backend projects**
+- 👯 I’m looking to collaborate on **open-source Full Stack projects**

 - 👨‍💻 All of my projects are available at [https://github.com/amannchouhan](https://github.com/amannchouhan)

-- 💬 Ask me about **Python, Django, REST APIs, JWT Authentication, and SQL**
+- 💬 Ask me about **Python, Django, REST APIs, JWT Authentication, SQL, and Frontend Integrations**

 - 📫 How to reach me **[aman.chouhan.it@gmail.com](mailto:aman.chouhan.it@gmail.com)**